saumethan/Bus-Tracker/readme.md

 - ADD IN STOP LAT AND LON when a bus is clicked on in the stops
 - When a bus route is shown the stops for that route should also be shown when zoomed out
+- some buses dont have NOC code so to show specific bus route I'll have to filter through all buses

 # CM2104 Group Project Repository